stack-labs/peers-touch-go/README.md

 # Peers-Touch-GO

-P2P communication lib in Go based on IPFS
+P2P communication lib in Go and based on IPFS